hamza-faroooq/Swift-CustomAlertManager/README.md

 ## Simple Usage

-Do the following simple steps to add this Manager class in your project and present this CustomAlert
+Do the following simple steps to add the Manager class in your project and present this CustomAlert